oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

     ## 9 -1.1152209 -0.2860186  1.5036149  0.01276791    good

-Based on PC selection in previous section, now we only have 4 variable predictors using Principle Components (PC1, PC2, PC3, and PC4) for QDA analysis.
+Based on PC selection in previous section, now we only have 4 variable predictors using principal Components (PC1, PC2, PC3, and PC4) for QDA analysis.

 ### 3.3.2 QDA with PCA